-- The main drawback of clay soil is that it is less porous then most other soils which will slow water drainage in your garden.
-This can lead to puddling and water logged areas, for prolonged periods, particularly after heavy rainfall.
+- The main drawback of clay soil is that it is less porous than most other soils which will slow water drainage in your garden.
+This can lead to puddling and water-logged areas, for prolonged periods, particularly after heavy rainfall.

 - Clay is also susceptible to compaction if you walk on the beds frequently to do the weeding or till the area with a rotavator.
 This can exacerbate drainage problems and make it difficult for the roots of your rose to penetrate the soil for stability and to access water and nutrients.

-If the area where you are intending on planting your rose is noticeably slow draining then I always recommend that you dig the hole ready for your new rose significantly deeper and wider then the root ball of the rose, ideally about 2-3 three times the volume.
+If the area where you intend on planting your rose is noticeably slow draining then I always recommend that you dig the hole ready for your new rose significantly deeper and wider than the root ball of the rose, ideally about 2-3 three times the volume.

 The organic material will continue to break down into the soil and loosen the texture of the surrounding clay.
 This will make the soil more porous and allow water to reach the roots and the excess water can drain away so the roots don’t have to sit in stagnant water.